nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nano-scaled:** Pertaining to the nanoscale size of the drug delivery vehicles used in these systems.

-### Expanded Definition and Usage\nNano-drug systems revolutionize the way medications are delivered, significantly impacting treatment efficiencies and patient outcomes.
+### Expanded Definition and Usage:
+Nano-drug systems revolutionize the way medications are delivered, significantly impacting treatment efficiencies and patient outcomes.
 By using nanoparticles to encapsulate drugs, these systems can bypass many physiological barriers, reduce systemic toxicity, and ensure that the medication is released at the precise site of action.
 This is particularly beneficial in cancer treatment, where targeting tumor cells while sparing healthy cells is crucial.
 Additionally, nano-drug systems are being explored in the treatment of neurological disorders, infectious diseases, and chronic inflammatory conditions, providing new avenues for therapy where traditional drug forms may be less effective.